How long will it take to get divorced?

 Unfortunately this is not a simple question to answer and careful consideration will need to be taken by you both as to which choice you wish to make.
 There are essentially two ways in which you can hold the property; ‘joint tenants’ or ‘tenants in common’.
 Where you hold the property as joint tenants a right of survivorship exists which means that upon the death of one of you the property will automatically pass in its entirety to the survivor.
 On the other hand, if you hold as tenants in common, the deceased’s share will not automatically pass to the survivor and will instead pass under the terms of the deceased’s will or the rules of intestacy at that time, should a will not have been made.
 Holding the property as tenants in common also gives you the opportunity to decide what share each one of you will own – you do not need to hold the property in equal shares – should that be your wish.

-Registration at Land Registry generally takes a couple of weeks, although the Land Registry does state that it will aim to complete all registrations within a period of 5 weeks.
-As title to land is now electronically recorded you will now receive a print out from the Land Registry evidencing registration in your name.
+Registration at the Land Registry generally takes a couple of weeks.
+As title to land is now electronically recorded you will receive a Title Information Document evidencing registration in your name.
 This is what you would now refer to as your title deeds.

 Unregistered land is simply land which has not yet been formally registered at the Land Registry.
 The main reason land remains ‘unregistered’ is that the property hasn’t been sold/mortgaged since 1990, as registration was not compulsory until that time.

 There should be no problems in selling unregistered land provided that all of the original documents are to hand.
 Should you be purchasing a property which is currently unregistered, submission of your application to the Land Registry will of course now trigger compulsory registration and a formal title will be electronically created in your name.